rocBLAS programming guide#

 if(rocblas_set_stream(handle, stream) != rocblas_status_success) return EXIT_FAILURE;

-For the library to use a non-default device within a host thread, the device must be set using hipSetDevice()
+To use the library with a non-default device within a host thread, the device must be set using hipSetDevice()

 before creating the handle.

-The device in the host thread should not be changed between hipStreamCreate
+The device in the host thread must not be changed between hipStreamCreate

 and hipStreamDestroy

-If the user created a non-default stream, it is the user’s responsibility to synchronize the old non-default stream, and update rocblas handle with default/new non-default stream before destroying the old non-default stream.
+If you create a non-default stream, it is your responsibility to synchronize the old non-default stream and update the rocBLAS handle with the default or new non-default stream before destroying the old non-default stream.

 // Synchronize the non-default stream before destroying it